-Car insurance rates are based on a variety of factors.
+Car insurance rates vary.
+Here are a few tips.

 Car insurance policies can have as many moving parts as the vehicles they cover.
 Here are some key considerations to help you understand how your rates are determined.